franciscorafart/learning-notes/comptia/2-psu.md

 ## Power supply connectors - The P1

-There's only one power supply connecor for the motherboard: The P1 A motherboard will have a number of other Molex and SATA power cables, and 4/6/8 pin connectors for CPU and PCIe cards.
+There's only one power supply connecor for the motherboard: The P1 A motherboard will have a number of other Molex (4-pin) and SATA power cables (15-pin), and 4/6/8 pin connectors for CPU and PCIe cards.

 - ATX P1 connector has 20 pins (2 x 10)
 - ATX12V v2 (More common now) => 24 pin (2x12) P1 form factor.